Learning Context-aware Task Reasoning for Efficient Meta-reinforcement Learning: Variational Meta-Reinforcement Learning

 We aim to address the fast adaptation problem in reinforcement learning, which allows the learned agent to explore a new task (up to a budget) and adapts its policy to the new task.
 We adopt the meta-learning framework to enable fast learning, incorporating a prior of past experiences in structurally similar tasks.

-Formally, we assume a task distribution $p(\mathcal{T})$ from which multiple tasks are i.i.d sampled for meta-training and testing.
-Any task $\mathcal{T} \sim p(\mathcal{T})$ can naturally be defined by its MDP $(S,A,\rho(s_0),P, \gamma, r)$ in RL, where $S$ is the state space, $A$ is the action space, $\rho(s_0)$ is the distribution of the initial states, $P(s^\prime|s,a)$ is the transition distribution, $\gamma$ is the discount in rewards which we will omit for clarity, and $r(s,a)$ is the reward function.
+Formally, we assume a task distribution $P(T)$ from which multiple tasks are i.i.d sampled for meta-training and testing.
+Any task $T \sim P(T)$ can naturally be defined by its MDP $(S,A,\mu_0(s),\mathcal{T}, \gamma, r)$ in RL, where $S$ is the state space, $A$ is the action space, $\mu_0(s)$ is the distribution of the initial states, $\mathcal{T}(s^\prime|s,a)$ is the transition distribution, $\gamma$ is the discount in rewards which we will omit for clarity, and $r(s,a)$ is the reward function.
 Here the task distribution is typically defined by the distribution of the reward function and the transition function, which can vary due to some underlying parameters.
-We introduce a latent variable $z\sim p(z)=\mathcal{N}(0,1)$ to represent the cause of task variations, and formulate the meta RL problem as a POMDP in which $z$ serves as the unobserved part of the state space.
+We introduce a latent variable $z\sim P(Z)$ to represent the cause of task variations, and formulate the meta RL problem as a POMDP in which $z$ serves as the unobserved part of the state space.

-We first introduce two policies, including an action policy $\pi$ that aims to maximize expected reward under a given task $z$ and an exploration policy $\xi$ for generating task-informative samples by interacting with the environment.
+We first introduce two policies: an action policy $\pi$ that aims to maximize expected reward under a given task $z$, and an exploration policy $\xi$ for generating task-informative samples by interacting with the environment.
 We then adopt the off-policy Actor-Critic framework~\cite{dpg}, and learn two Q-functions $Q^\pi,Q^\xi$ for the action and exploration policy respectively.
-To achieve this, we define the following learning objective, which maximizes the expected log likelihood of returns under two policies (we omit the expectation over tasks for clarity):
+To achieve this, we define the following learning objective